krzychu/lte/README.md

 In order to plot results you need to use another program from this directory:
 ```
-python infocom_plot.py infocom.sql welfare
+python infocom_plots.py infocom.sql simple_welfare
 ```
-It will plot welfare for different algorithms over time.
+It will plot welfare for different algorithms on simple channel (no encoding).
 Run this program with no arguments to see other plot options.

 ### Defining New Simulations